Code-From-Anywhere/course/docs/about.md

 Once you're done with this course, you'll be able to make apps (simple versions of things like Facebook, GitHub, Uber, Medium, or whatever) in a matter of weeks.
 If you are able to achieve wizardry this could even be days.

+## Still free

+This course is completely free for now but it will not be long before I implement my monetisation strategy!
+So you better take the chance now that it's still possible.

+## Community

+Please click [here](https://join.slack.com/t/codefromanywhere/shared_invite/zt-18r6mfudt-Zhb7FaZ70WlWVI1a_ZxgPw) to join our community on Slack!

+**What do we offer?**

+- A great environment to learn to make full stack apps
+- Potential to grow using open source and work with our clients
+- A great group of people that love coding and freedom to do it from anywhere!

 ## What's Code From Anywhere?

 We're a software development agency with developers from all over the world.
 We decided to build a course to share the way we work and make full-stack apps super quickly.